brosenthal140/satellite-coverage-tracker/README.md

 - `getCoordGeodetic(tle)` - Takes in a `Tle` object and returns a `CoordGeodetic` object representing the position of the object at the time of observation
 - `getCoordGeodetic(line1, line2)` - Takes in two strings representing the primary data lines and omits the optional name line and returns a `CoordGeodetic` object representing the position of the object at the time of observation
 - `getCoordGeodetic(line1, line2, line2)`- Takes in three strings representing the name and the two primary data lines and returns a `CoordGeodetic` object representing the position of the object at the time of observation
+- `getTLEFiles()` - Returns the paths to the file that have the .tle extension at the passed directory

 ## Data Ingestion
 Feature uses  `TLEParser` and `SatelliteCoverageTracker` classes to load and process satellite data from TLE files.